 - A. Behavior guidelines for a Defendant/Owner or a Plaintiff/Association while in the Courtroom (See also Appendix 27.) - 1.
 Arrive early since you must check in with the Clerk and go through the metal detector protocol. - 2.
-Cell phones, pagers, cameras, and other electronic devices are generally NOT permitted in Courthouses or Courtrooms.
+Cell phones, pagers, cameras, and other electronic devices may not be permitted in Courthouses or Courtrooms.
 If there is evidence, such as photos on your device, enter the courthouse without it, alert the clerk to ask the Judge for permission to bring it through the metal detector.
-It is best to print copies of evidence rather than relying on the device, as the court will allow the opposing party to look at what is on the device, and the court may retain the device until the case is decided. - 3.
+It is best to print copies of evidence rather than relying on the device, as the court will allow the opposing party to look at what is on the device, and the court may retain the device until the case is decided.
+The use of personal electronic devices is at the discretion of the court. - 3.
 Do not wear a hat unless you must wear one for religious or medical reasons. - 4.
 Do not eat, drink, or chew gum in the courtroom.